yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

 5. That runs block prints out "Hello, World!" by accessing the `.value` of `person` which is the value we passed into the `.update()` method.
 6. The `.action()` method completes and the program continues.

+All of these steps together make up a single Behavior Graph __Event__.

 ## Doing More

-While this may seem like a tedious implementation of "Hello, World", we have already established the set of rules that will let this program grow to arbitrary complexity while having the computer support us the entire way.
+While this may seem like a tedious implementation of "Hello, World", we have already established a foundation that will let this program grow to arbitrary complexity.
+The computer can use these components to support us throughout the development process.

 Let's introduce a second reason why we may need to print our greeting.

+_The highlighted lines will always be the new or updated lines_

 {{< highlight javascript "hl_lines=2 4 6" >}}
     this.person = this.state("Nobody");